DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 DJ LeMahieu At The Plate

-- In 10.1% of his games this year, he has gone deep, and 2.7% of his trips to the dish.
+- He has hit a home run in 10.0% of his games this season, and 2.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.